unkiwii/eros/README.md

 Any Type and any block of code are first-class objects, so they can be assigned to any variable:
 ```
 Type aType = String.
-Block<Void> aBlock = [].    # this is illegal, but below is a better description for Block
+Block<Void> aBlock = [].    # this is illegal, see below for Block
 ```

 Declaration errors:
 ```
 Object anObject.        # ERROR: A variable without an initialization is illegal...
 Object anObject = null. # ...but you can initialize it to null.

 Object var = anObject message: var. # ERROR: 'var' is not defined yet, can't be used.

 Number aNumber = 123.   # Good.
 Number aNumber = 456.   # ERROR: can't redefine a variable...
 aNumber = 789.          # ...but you can change it's value.

 Number aNumber = 123.   # Good.
 String aNumber = 'str'. # ERROR: can't redefine a variable, nor change it's type.

 String aString = 123.               # ERROR: assigning an incompatible type...
 String aString = 123 asString.      # ...but you can get the correct type from a value...
 String aString = aNumber asString.  # ...or from another variable.
 ```

 ## Standard Types